R2-D2 Vocalizer

 STEP 16

 When the software first boots up, R2 is emotionally neutral.
 None of his emotional state lamps are illuminated.
-As soon as the operator triggers a stimulus, R2's AI goes to work.
+As soon as the operator triggers a stimulus, R2 goes to work.
 Let's say R2 was previously feeling extremely happy, extremely angry, and neutrally (not at all) scared.
 The operator presses the extreme fear stimulus button.
-How does the AI decide how much to modify each of R2's four core emotions based on this stimulus?
+How does the model decide how much to modify each of R2's four core emotions based on this stimulus?
 Two factors inform the decision.

 The second factor is based on our catalog of R2's emotional history.
 This is where R2's sentience comes in.
 The basic emotional model attempts to take R2 from extremely happy to barely happy, but H-CR's emotional model intervenes.
 H-CR knows that moderate happiness, neutral anger, and moderate fear is one of R2's most common states.
 Therefore, instead of dropping all the way down to barely happy, R2 has statistically higher odds of settling on moderately happy.
 The same thing happens with anger.
 The basic model wants to take R2 from extremely angry to very angry.
 H-CR recognizes that high anger is one of R2's least common states, so it has a high likelihood of guiding R2's anger past very angry down to moderately angry.